1. Home

 • Install energy-efficient windows

-• Hire an energy auditor to perform a complete home energy audit
+• Hire an energy auditor or do your own home energy audit

 See what home electrification can do for you: